billgathen/thinking-in-elm/3_the_world_outside/README.md

 The `log` function starts by defining the behavior we want (sending a stringified version of the number of likes to the outbox signal). `Signal.send` returns a `Task`, which is an asynchronous unit of work similar to a JavaScript Promise.
 Unfortunately, when the Task executes it returns an empty tuple.
 In order to feed it back into the `update` function, we use `Task.map` to convert that useless return value into a `NoOp` action, which `update` will happily consume.
 The last step is to convert the Task into an Effect using the `Effects.task` function.

+Wrapping a Task in an Effect is like wrapping a letter (the Task) in an envelope (the Effect) which allows it to flow through the postal system.
+At its destination, we rip open the envelope and read the letter inside.
+When we hand back a list of Effects to StartApp, it knows how to process them via a dedicated port and return the result back to the update function as an action.

 It's important to note that `Signal.send` is not actually called at this point: we are defining the behavior we want, but it won't be executed until after the view is processed and StartApp runs the Effects flow.

 The `Signal` we're sending the message to is called `outbox` and it is a `Mailbox`, which is a special signal with an `address` function that accepts inputs.
 Mailboxes allow us to explicitly send data into a Signal chain.
 Whatever is sent to the `address` function is emitted to whichever signals are chained behind it.
 The definition of `outbox` shows that we initialize the signal with an empty string.